simesy/drupalcaas-deprecated/README.md

 of re-usability in theme, tokens, filters, and so on.

-We don't use `field_` prefix on this project because we are really interested in the cleanliness of so many things like the
+We don't use `field_` prefix on this project because we are really interested in the cleanliness of so many things.
+Not using `field_` is a supported core feature.

 We have a special `item` paragraph that is re-used whenever we need a re-usable set of fields (eg on an accordion or cards component).
 It comes with a different form